mattdesl/module-best-practices/README.md

 ## constructor best practices

-Classes and constructors can be a controversial topic, and often comes down to preference.
-But I've found the best approach is to hide the `new` keyword when you need to export a class, and have parameters passed in an `options` object.
+Classes and constructors can be a controversial topic, and it often comes down to preference.
+I've found the best approach is to hide the `new` keyword when you need to export a class, and have parameters passed in an `options` object.
 This leads to a clear and consistent end-user API, and hides internal implementation details of your module.
-You can also export a factory function to achieve the same thing, and explicitly disallow `new`.
+Alternatively, you could export a factory function to achieve the same thing, and explicitly disallow `new`.

 ```js
 function FunkyParser(opt) {